TejaswiVykuntam2910/Useful-Code/cheatsheet.md

 > Irrelevant needs identified create inconsistencies.
 > Identify constraints to know what is possible and what expertise is needed to execute the requirements.
 #### Tasks ####
+> Establishing the services that the customer requires from the system and the constraints under which it operates and is developed.
+> - Identifying stakeholders and their needs.
+> - Identifying Purpose.
+> - Identifying constraints and their capabilities.
+> - Identifying context.
+> - Develop a software specification.
+#### Requirements ####
+> Requirements are a part of the system.
+> System analyst and customer together generate it.
+> Should focus on 'what'
+>> - What is the system supposed to do?
+>> - May include what it's not supposed to do.
+>> - Should include error handling and/or recovery methods.

+> Specification comes from both Application domain(Domain properties and requirements) and Machine domain(Computer and program).
+> Specification captures properties that are observed in both domains.
+#### Requirement types ####
+> Two types: Functional and Non-Functional.
+> Functional:
+>> - What a system is supposed to do with respect to a set of computations.
+>> - Ex.
+Press a button to turn on the light.

+> Non-Functional:
+>> - Quality, security, interoperability, cost, performance etc.

+> Another distinction: User and system
+>> - User requirements: Written for end users in a non techical language.
+>> - System requirements:  Written for developers in a technical language.
+Developers are expected to find a system based on the aforementioned requirements.

+> Both user and system requirements must be defined.
+#### Properties of a requirement ####
+> - Should be simple.
+> - Should be testable.
+> - Should be organised.
+>> - Related requirements are grouped.
+>> - Priorities indicated(Mandatory, Nice to have, superfluous).

+> - Should be traceable.
+#### Traceability ####
+> Traceability is the link between requirements, their sources and the system design.
+> Source traceability:
+>> - Requirement -> Stakeholder who proposed it.

+> Requirement traceability:
+>> - Requirement -> Dependent requirements.

+> Design traceability:
+>> - Requirement -> Design
+#### Requirement Specification Document ####
+> Can be used as the contract or to bid for a contract.
+> It should be complete and pertinent.